ChiefChingu/ideagogo/README.md

 - To specify the correct credentals:
     - Create a file named env.py
     - Make sure this file is registered in your .gitignore.
-    - Copy the following into the env.py file:
+    - Copy the following into the env.py file and replace <password> with your own password (make sure to remove the <>).

 ```
 import os